 Chuck Cunningham designed this plane with the firewall stuck to the front of the fuselage sides, but my kit has the firewall between the fuselage sides, which I think is a slightly better way to do it.
 Start your 1/8″ doublers 1/4″ behind the front of the fuselage sides to make room for the firewall.

 Another deviation from the plan is the horizontal stabilizer.
 I don’t like the little point on the front of the ribs, so I’m cutting them for a 3/8 x 1/2 leading edge stick.
 (If you have only 3/8 x 3/8, just glue a 1/8 strip on one side.)
 Also, the four stabilizer center section ribs are cut smaller to accommodate the sheeting.
 Instead of putting the center sheeting between the center section ribs, just stick one sheet across the bottom, and put two smaller sheets on the top with a gap in the middle for the vertical stabilizer.
-Now your vertical stabilizer gets to sit on top of the bottom sheeting, which I think is nice.
+Now your vertical stabilizer ribs get to sit on top of the bottom sheeting, which I think is nice.

 One other deviation involves the front top deck.
 I’ve studied the plan, I’ve read the original construction article, and I’ve tried to figure it out.
 But I can’t figure it out.
 So I’m just designing the top deck my way.
 Build the fuselage, put the top bulkheads on, and install the 1/32″ ply skin so the aft edge covers Bulkhead C. I’ll cut this bulkhead with a relief on each side to accommodate the skin.
 I don’t know what Chuck was doing when he built the original.
 The skin sort of floats in front of C with nothing solid to attach to.
 My way doesn’t exactly match the plan, but I think you’ll like it.
 If you have any questions, just ask.